-If you want to learn songs that correspond to the history era you are studying, click here for a list organized by era.
+If you want to learn songs that correspond to the historical era you are studying, click here for a list organized by era.
 This list also has songs we did not include in our rotation.

 In the PNEU programmes, a hymn was assigned once or twice per year.
 Because of the nature of Wildwood Curriculum, we do not include that.
 If you follow a particular religious path, replace one of the Term 2 or Term 3 songs with one from your spiritual tradition.

 A pdf of the entire 12 year rotation (we are on Year D, but are re-working the rotation to include more diversity): 12 year song rotation

 Charlotte Mason taught sight singing to her students.
 There aren't many resources out there for the layman, but more and more are becoming available.